OlamiBounty/http-web-service/README.md

 # http-web-service
-A http web service that get the Longtitude and Latitude of a Place
+A command line app that get the Longtitude and Latitude of a Place